 YoloArts and Gallery 625 present:

-The student artists and their professor will be attending the opening reception, 5:30-8 p.m.
-Friday June 2, coinciding with the downtown Woodland First Friday event.
-Light refreshments including Yolo County wine, will be available.
-An award presentation for the artists will begin at 6:30 p.m.
+The artist, John Castillo, will be attending the opening reception, 5:30-8 p.m.
+Friday October 6, coinciding with the downtown Woodland First Friday event.
+Music will be offered by Tom Eifler classical guitar and vocals.
+Light refreshments, including Yolo County wine, will be available.

 Gallery 625 hosts exhibitions and receptions every other month.
 New exhibitions typically open on the first Fridays of February, April, June, August, October, and December.

 Gallery 625 is located at 625 Court Street in Woodland, in Yolo County’s Erwin Meier Administration building and is open Monday – Friday 8 a.m. – 5 p.m.
 For more information, contact YoloArts at 530-309-6464.